 Susan Smith Kuczmarski

-Trained as a cultural anthropologist, Dr. Kuczmarski has extensively researched how leadership skills are learned.
-She specializes in developing innovative leadership programs; conducting ethnographic, qualitative research; creating energized teams; guiding shared leadership; and understanding organizational culture, effectiveness and change.
-Known for her interactive teaching style, cutting-edge material, and audience-connection, she offers seminars on the characteristics of successful leadership for corporate, non-profit and educational groups.
-Her leadership training champions six innovative leadership qualities—humility, transparency, compassion, inclusiveness, collaboration and values-based decisiveness.
-She nurtures a leader’s skill set, which specifically includes serving others, knowing self, finding common ground, letting creativity reign and rooting for others.
+Trained as a cultural anthropologist, Dr. Kuczmarski has done extensive research on the question of how leadership skills are learned and put into practice.
+She specializes in developing innovative leadership programs, conducting ethnographic research, building team energy, guiding shared leadership, and understanding organizational culture.
+Known for her interactive teaching style, she offers creative leadership seminars for corporate, non-profit and educational groups.
+Her approach to leadership training champions an innovative skill set.
+It includes knowing self, finding common ground, letting creativity reign, and rooting for and serving others.

 The author of numerous newspaper and magazine articles, Kuczmarski holds a Doctorate in Education and two master’s degrees from Columbia University in New York City, where she was named an International Fellow and a Fellow of the School of International and Public Affairs (SIPA).
-She has a BA from Colorado College, where she returns to teach leadership.
-A lively radio and television guest, she has appeared on the Today Show and is widely quoted in print, including Fast Company, The Wall Street Journal, Investor’s Business Daily, CNN Money, and The Hindu.
-She has been listed in the Who’s Who in the World for 12 years, and included in Outstanding People of the 21st Century, 500 Leaders of World Influence, and International Who’s Who of Professional and Business Women.
+She has a B.A. from Colorado College, where she has returned to teach leadership.
+A lively radio and television guest, she has appeared on the Today Show and Windy City Live, and is widely quoted in print, including Fast Company, The Wall Street Journal, Investor’s Business Daily, and CNN Money.
+She has been listed in the Who’s Who in the World for 12 years, and included in Outstanding People of the 21st Century, 500 Leaders of World Influence, 2000 Outstanding Writers of the 20th Century, Great Minds of the 21st Century, and International Who’s Who of Professional and Business Women.